MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/work-folders/deploy-work-folders.md

 ## Step 4: Binding the SSL certificate on the sync servers
  Work Folders installs the IIS Hostable Web Core, which is an IIS component designed to enable web services without requiring a full installation of IIS.
 After installing the IIS Hostable Web Core, you should bind the SSL certificate for the server to the Default Web Site on the file server.
 However, the IIS Hostable Web Core does not install the IIS Management console.

  There are two options for binding the certificate to the Default Web Interface.
-To use either option you must have installed the private key for the certificate into the computer’s personal store.
+To use either option you must have installed the private key for the certificate into the computer's personal store.

 -   Utilize the IIS management console on a server that has it installed.
 From within the console, connect to the file server you want to manage, and then select the Default Web Site for that server.
 The Default Web Site will appear disabled, but you can still edit the bindings for the site and select the certificate to bind it to that web site.